This post may contain affiliate links. Read the full disclosure

 Day 1 – Arrive in Christchurch

 We flew from Gold Coast Coolangatta Airport to Christchurch and arrived around 10:30 PM.
-So this first day is essentially a write-off and really, doesn’t count.
+So this first day is essentially a write-off and really doesnโt count.

 Day 2 – Christchurch to Akaroa

+We arrived in the afternoon and spent time exploring the town, letting the kids burn off energy at the playground by the water.
 We visited the Akaroa Museum, which is a free attraction that gives the history of Akaroa and of the Maori culture.

 Day 3 – Akaroa to Christchurch